 Like many major cities, a number of travel options are interlinked, paid for through the same transport card.
 The city holds every form of transport imaginable, all of which range in speed, reliability and price.
-These factors can vary considerably, and an important consideration when picking the right option.
+These factors can vary considerably and are an important consideration when picking the right option.

-Without a doubt it’s the most effective and reliable way of getting around the city, just like any other subway system.
+Without a doubt, it’s the most effective and reliable way of getting around the city, just like any other subway system.
 Its reliability comes in waves of subways no more than a 5-minute wait apart from each other.
-The subways also manage to avoid being another victim to Beijing’s horrendous traffic, saving you a considerable amount of time.
-Sadly however this transport is on a strict time limit, only running between the hours of 5am-11:15pm.
+The subways also manage to avoid being another victim of Beijing’s horrendous traffic, saving you a considerable amount of time.
+Sadly however this transport is on a strict time limit, only running between the hours of 5 am-11:15 pm.

 Rush hour can get quite intense, with lines extending outside of the subway entrances and where pushing and shoving is generally accepted.
 Not quite as bad as the Japanese subways where people have to be crushed in by staff, but not too far off.
-The extreme’s in temperature can also make it a challenge.
+The extremes in temperature can also make it a challenge.
 Standing in a steel oven packed shoulder to shoulder with locals in 30+ degrees is challenging.
-So too is stepping off the bitterly cold winter streets with excessive layers of clothing and having to stand in the same hot-box.
-Fainting therefore is a common occurrence.
+So too is stepping off the bitterly cold winter streets with excessive layers of clothing and having to stand in the same hot box.

 Regardless of these minor downfalls, the subway (just like any other city) is clearly the overall best way of travelling within a city.

-From the best inner-city transport, to the worst.
-Found within any bustling city, taxi’s have been the foundation of travel for many years, despite being the most expensive option available.
-Usually this added cost is made up with speed and efficiency, not so.
-Good luck trying to wave down a taxi when you need it, its near impossible. ¾ of the cabs are already full or on their way to pick up a client.
+From the best inner-city transport to the worst.
+Found within any bustling city, taxis have been the foundation of travel for many years, despite being the most expensive option available.
+Usually, this added cost is made up of speed and efficiency, not so.
+Good luck trying to wave down a taxi when you need it, it’s near impossible. ¾ of the cabs are already full or on their way to pick up a client.
 Unless you’re where they congregate (i.e. outside a club) then you’re not likely to find one that’s free.

 When you finally manage to wave down the 100th taxi you see, it’s still a flip of the coin whether they’ll actually take you.
 First tip, always have the address, and make sure it’s in Chinese (because not a single driver will know English).
 If its too challenging for him to figure out where you’re going, he’ll simply wave his hand and say no. Even having the address isn’t a guarantee that you’ll get taken.
 If you’re not going in the direction the driver wishes to go, he’ll simply refuse.
 Never knew taxi drivers that were so disinterested in business.

 15 hours later, you’ve waved down a cab, and the drivers agreed to take you for the correct price, but how long will it take?
-Well there’s no real way of knowing other than being at a dead-stop in traffic.
+Well, there’s no real way of knowing other than being at a dead stop in traffic.
 Then you know it will take a while and you’ve made the wrong decision.
-The differences in speed is increadible.
-On the way home from the club at 2am, it easily becomes the fastest way of travelling.
+The differences in speed are incredible.
+On the way home from the club at 2 am, it easily becomes the fastest way of travelling.
 However at rush hour (extending for 4-5 hours) then it becomes the slowest.

 Also, much like buses anywhere, it’s a fucking nightmare trying to decipher which bus you need to get where.
 There are hundreds of routes and bus numbers, with no reference points, at least not for the inexperienced.
 Even the spider-web cluster-fuck of subway systems are easy to figure out eventually, where the buses will remain a mystery.

 The silver lining is that buses are a continuous cheap option of travel.
 They’ll always be there if you have no other option.
 This option can also be paid for via a transport card, and therefore based off the distance you travel rather than a flat rate.
-The price starts at 2RMB for the first 6 miles, and an additional 1RMB for every 5 miles after that.
-Another quite important benefit is that they run late into the night, where the reliable subways are closed by 11pm.
-Which would explain why they are the choice of the drunken locals late at night.
+The price starts at 2RMB for the first 6 miles and an additional 1RMB for every 5 miles after that.
+Another quite important benefit is that they run late into the night when the reliable subways are closed by 11 pm.
+This would explain why they are the choice of the drunken locals late at night.

 Long story short, this is Chinese Uber.
 Such a service fits in perfectly into the modern world which can only function via our smartphones.
 Being as the Chinese have more of a dependence on the smartphone rather than a love, it makes sense that transport is also arranged over it.

 The number of drivers becomes an issue depending on the day and time, which affects the amount of time you’ll be waiting for a driver.
-This is why the process is unreliable, as on a busy night you could be waiting in-line for 45 minutes just waiting for a driver.
-For example, 12am on a Friday night will be one HELL of a wait whereas middle of the day will be a breeze.
-The didi’s will also be victim to the traffic exactly like the taxis.
+This is why the process is unreliable, as on a busy night you could be waiting in line for 45 minutes just waiting for a driver.
+For example, 12 am on a Friday night will be one HELL of a wait whereas the middle of the day will be a breeze.
+The didis will also be victim to the traffic exactly like the taxis.

-One of the biggest new trends in any modern capital are rows of bikes lining walkways across the city available for rent.
+One of the biggest new trends in any modern capital is rows of bikes lining walkways across the city available for rent.
 Beijing has taken it a step further.
-You’re unable to walk 2 minutes without tripping over one of the 3 million bikes strewn across the streets.
+You’re unable to walk for 2 minutes without tripping over one of the 3 million bikes strewn across the streets.

 Each bike has a QR code on it which must be scanned.
-Upon scanning the code, you’ll be a given a pin to unlock the 4 numbered lock on the back.
-Once its opened, your time has started and away you go.
+Upon scanning the code, you’ll be given a pin to unlock the 4 numbered locks on the back.
+Once it opened, your time has started and away you go.
 Quick and simple.
 Once the bike is unlocked, you do as you wish with it; take it anywhere for as long as your heart desires.
-Once your done, these bikes can be left practically anywhere (as long as its out of the direct way of pedestrians).
+Once you’re done, these bikes can be left practically anywhere (as long as it’s out of the direct way of pedestrians).
 All you have to do is close the lock on the back and your bill is calculated.
-The maximum you can be charged is 10 RMB (a £1).
-Its important to not that there’s a £20 deposit for use of these bikes.
+The maximum you can be charged is 10 RMB (£1).
+It’s important to note that there’s a £20 deposit for the use of these bikes.

-There are some other lesser known and rightly lesser used options available.
+There are some other lesser is known and rightly lesser-used options available.
 One of these will be the unofficial taxi driver.
 These are as unofficial as you can be.
-Armed with a car and a sat-nav app, they essentially drive round looking for the punters waiting on taxi’s.
-These should be avoided at all cost, not only as they’re dodgy, where shit could turn south very easily, but they charge an extortionate rate, higher than any other option.
-IF this is a last resort, agree on the price before even getting into the car.
+Armed with a car and a sat-nav app, they essentially drive around looking for the punters waiting in taxis.
+These should be avoided at all costs, not only as they’re dodgy, where shit could turn south very easily, but they charge an extortionate rate, higher than any other option.
+If this is a last resort, agree on the price before even getting into the car.

-Most modern up-to-date cities and towns are begin to have a similar system.
+Most modern up-to-date cities and towns are beginning to have a similar system.
 Where London has its Oyster card (one card to pay for all forms of public transport), Beijing has its equivalent.
 The card allows you to hop onto a bus, tram or subway for the cheapest forms of transport available.
 The card will also allow you to enter certain parks.
-These cards require a 200 RMB deposit, and can be recharged at most subway stations.
-If you’re even more modern, you can do this entire process over your smart-phone, obviously.
+These cards require a 200 RMB deposit and can be recharged at most subway stations.
+If you’re even more modern, you can do this entire process over your smartphone, obviously.